 - Avoid Bleached Sponges: Natural, unbleached loofah is best for garden use to avoid introducing chemicals to your soil

-- Composting First: For heavily soiled sponges, consider composting them for 2-3 months before using as mulch
+- Composting First: For heavily soiled sponges, consider composting loofah for 2-3 months before using as mulch

 - Combine Sources: Mix old bath sponges with fresh garden-grown loofah for optimal texture and decomposition rates